Issue:

 • Go to the Customize menu and select Configure User Paths.

 • In the dialog that opens, click on the Scripts tab.
-Here, you will find options for both Additional Scripts and Additional Macros.
+Here, you will find options for both Additional Scripts and Additional Startup Scripts.

-• Repeat this step for Additional Scripts, making sure it also points to the same copied usermacros folder.
+• Repeat this step for Additional Startup Scripts, making sure it also points to the same copied scripts folder.

 4. Save and Restart: